• Home

 Zone-tailed Hawks and Gray Hawks arrive in mid-March.
 They breed locally, and once they arrive can be seen daily.
 A few Golden Eagles are seen through the month.
 Swainson’s Hawks arrive late in March and continue in April.
 As the weather gets hot in April, hawk migration activity declines.
 However, there is a small migration of Broad-winged Hawks, rare in Arizona.

-Zone-tailed Hawk taken by Seth Ausubel in Tubac, AZ.
+Zone-tailed Hawk by Seth Ausubel.

 Other species that can be seen in small numbers through much of the season include Peregrine Falcon, Northern Harrier, Sharp-shinned Hawk, American Kestrel, Merlin, and Osprey.
 Arizona rarities such as Crested Caracara, White-tailed Kite, and Short-tailed Hawk occur most years.
 In fact, over the past several years, a dark-morph Short-tailed Hawk has stayed in the area for a few weeks in March, seen overhead numerous times.
 Several other rarities are possible too!

-Image of an Osprey taken by Seth Ausubel.
+Merlin by Seth Ausubel.

-Copyright © 2025 Tubac Nature Center All Rights Reserved.
+Copyright © 2026 Tubac Nature Center All Rights Reserved.

 Powered by